junxit/us-congress-bills-114/metadata.md

 - 2016-04-25 — Introduced in House
 - 2016-04-25 — Introduced in House
 - 2016-04-25 — Referred to the House Committee on the Judiciary.
+- 2016-04-27 — Committee Consideration and Mark-up Session Held.
+- 2016-04-27 — Ordered to be Reported by Voice Vote.
+- 2016-04-27 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2016-05-06 — Placed on the Union Calendar, Calendar No. 415.
+- 2016-05-06 — Reported by the Committee on Judiciary.
+H. Rept.
+114-539.
+- 2016-05-06 — Reported by the Committee on Judiciary.
+H. Rept.
+114-539.